Coherence (units of measurement): Relating quantities of different kinds

+Coherence of a given unit depends on the definition of the base units.
+If the SI base unit of length were reduced by a factor of 100000, the bar would then be a coherent SI derived unit, of unchanged size.
+However, a coherent unit remains coherent (and a non-coherent unit remains non-coherent) if any base units are redefined in terms of other units, with each numerical factor being unity.
+(Note: If the SI base unit called ampere were replaced by the farad (currently F = kg^{−1}⋅m^{−2}⋅s^{4}⋅A^{2}), the ampere would be redefined as A = kg^{0.5}⋅m⋅s^{−2}⋅F^{0.5} (the exponents need not be integers).
+All units would remain the same size, there would be no definition factors, and coherence would be maintained.)

 Metric system

-The concept of coherence was only introduced into the metric system in the third quarter of the nineteenth century; in its original form the metric system was non-coherent – in particular the litre was 0.001 m^{3} and the are (from which we get the hectare) was 100 m^{2}.
-A precursor to the concept of coherence was however present in that the units of mass and length were related to each other through the physical properties of water, the gram having been designed as being the mass of one cubic centimetre of water at its freezing point.
+The concept of coherence was introduced into the metric system only in the third quarter of the nineteenth century.
+In its original form in 1795, the metric system was non-coherent – in particular, the litre was 0.001 m3 and the are (from which is derived the hectare) was 100 m2.
+However, a precursor to coherence occurred by designating the gram as the mass of one cubic centimetre of water at its freezing point.

-The CGS system had two units of energy, the erg that was related to mechanics and the calorie that was related to thermal energy, so only one of them (the erg, equivalent to the g⋅cm^{2}/s^{2}) could bear a coherent relationship to the base units.
+The CGS system had two units of energy, the erg that was related to mechanics, and the calorie that was related to thermal energy, so only one of them (the erg, equivalent to the g⋅cm^{2}⋅s^{−2}) could bear a coherent relationship to the base units.
 By contrast, coherence was a design aim of the SI, resulting in only one unit of energy being defined – the joule.

+The base and coherent derived units of the SI form a coherent set, called the coherent SI units.
+Each quantity has only one coherent SI unit, even if expressible in different forms via the special names and symbols, such as the quantity called power having equivalent units of watts, joules per second, and kg⋅m^{2}⋅s^{−3}.
+However, some SI units can express the values of several quantities, such as with energy and torque.
+SI units used with a prefix, to give decimal multiples and submultiples, are not coherent, except for the kilogram, whereby the gram is non-coherent.